The 15-Minute City Offers Freedom, Not Restriction

-There are obvious reasons we don’t take everything on social media at face value.
-Otherwise, we’d believe COVID-19 was created in a lab, Democrats were involved in human trafficking, the Sandy Hook shooting was staged, vaccines are bad, etc. We can go on forever.
+There are obvious reasons we don’t take just anything on social media at face value.
+Otherwise, we’d believe COVID-19 was created in a lab, vaccines can give your child autism, and lots of other theories on an endless list of bullshit.

-Now the conspiracy theorists are trying to hijack a subject area near and dear to my heart, city planning.
-By now, I’m sure you’ve heard about the false claims (not backed by any credible references) that the 15-minute city concept is a government conspiracy to trap people within a confined area.
+Now these conspiracy theorists are trying to hijack a subject area near and dear to my heart, city planning.
+More specifically, the 15-minute neighbourhood, a tried and tested concept to create compact, accessible communities where daily needs are within a 15-minute walk or bike ride, somehow became the latest controversial topic on social media.
+The theory (not backed by any credible references) twists the discussion on this concept by claiming it is a government conspiracy to trap people within a confined area.

 For your reference, I’ve shared one of the videos (below) which has gone viral on Tiktok.
 It makes unverified claims that the 15-minute concept for Mississauga’s Cooksville neighbourhood will confine residents within their area and limit their travels outside to 100 trips per year and be charged $56 each time exceeded.
 My initial thoughts were as follows: First off, why does this woman look like she’s 12 years old?
 Does she have any professional experience or education in planning?
 What are her sources?
 For all I know, she’s just yet another person with nothing better to do but post made-up theories on the internet.
 As well, I follow Mississauga Council very closely yet never heard a thing that validates anything she says.